box/developer.box.com/guides/applications/app-gallery.md

 </ImageFrame>

-Then, fill in the form with your application's categories, a short and a long description, some screenshots and an app icon.
+Then, fill in the form with your application's categories, a short and a long description, screenshots and an app icon.

 ### 3. Preview the listing